 The portion of JD 3 immediately downstream (west) of I-35E has begun to show signs of attempting to re-meander.
-A two-stage ditch design alternative was evaluated from 21st Ave to I-35E which would accelerate the creation of a staged channel that the ditch would eventually form on its own if left unmaintained (over a substantial period of time and with substantial deposition of sediment into Peltier Lake).
+A two-stage ditch design alternative was evaluated from 20th Ave to I-35E which would accelerate the creation of a staged channel that the ditch would eventually form on its own if left unmaintained (over a substantial period of time and with substantial deposition of sediment into Peltier Lake).
+This alternative would hasten the channel evolution process, bringing the channel forward to a Stage 5 [reference Channel Evolution Model, Schultz 2000 and Schumm 1984].
 The proposed alternative would also include cleaning out the existing ditch bottom and deadfall blocking the channel.
 The existing channel has accumulated sediment approximately 2-3 feet above the ASCIC elevation.
 Designing the two-stage ditch to the ASCIC elevation would align the channel better with the existing structures through the roads and increase the flow area throughout this portion of JD 3.
 Existing stormwater ponds and structures limit the available footprint for this alternative.
 The plan and profile for the two-stage ditch is shown in Appendix B Sheet 5.
-From I-35E to 21st Ave, the proposed ditch is located within FEMA Floodway (Figure 13), and design constraints of this alternative included no impacts to the 100-year elevations on the system.
+From I-35E to 20th Ave, the proposed ditch is located within FEMA Floodway (Figure 13), and design constraints of this alternative included no impacts to the 100-year elevations on the system.

 The main benefits from the two-stage ditch are the reductions in the velocity due to increased channel area.
 The reductions in velocity will help to minimize erosion of the channel banks and minimize sediment deposition downstream.
 This in turn has the opportunity to reduce the frequency of necessary drainage system maintenance.
 When maintenance work is required, the two-stage channel configuration of the ditch will have implications for how the ditch is cleaned.
 For contractors having a long-reach excavator, maintenance work may be able to be completed from one side.
-Otherwise there may be a need to have the ability to work from both sides of the ditch, which has maintenance obligations to consider such as continual mowing schedule along both sides of the ditch corridor.
+Otherwise, there may be a need to have the ability to work from both sides of the ditch, which has maintenance obligations to consider such as continual mowing schedule along both sides of the ditch corridor.
 We have analyzed two versions of a two-stage ditch alternative that conform to the project goals of bank stabilization.
 The first option includes a large extent two-stage ditch that is designed to the BWSR conveyance specifications, but has a large associated cost.
 To maximize value, a second option was analyzed as a partial two-stage ditch that still accomplishes the goals of bank stabilization, but represents a much smaller excavation footprint thus is lower cost.
 This second option is not designed to fully meet the BWSR conveyance specifications and creates a lesser amount of capacity.
 The two-stage ditch alternative primarily involves earthwork excavation volume, which typically has a large associated cost of moving earth and thus the two alternative sizes are provided.
 During final design, the two-stage ditch extents can be set based on the available funding.